-Day 3, Mon, 4 Mar.
+Day 3, Mon, 2 Mar.
 Nairobi.
 Please enjoy breakfast whenever you like between 6:30-10:00 a.m.
-Terry will meet you at reception at 11.00 a.m. for a short bird walk and lunch.
+Terry will meet you at reception at 11:00 a.m. for a short bird walk and lunch.

 Immediately after lunch we'll head for Nairobi National Park, an incredible forty-four-square-mile reserve only thirty minutes from downtown.
 Nowhere else does such diversity of mammals and birds exist so close to a major city.
 Eland, Hartebeest, Impala, and gazelles are often visible from near the entrance, and one group found a lounging Leopard on our first afternoon!
-We'll work our way across the grasslands, perhaps stopping for Common Ostrich, Secretarybird, our first Gray Crowned-Cranes, or a close Masai Giraffe.
+We'll work our way across the grasslands, perhaps stopping for Common Ostrich, Secretarybird, our first Gray Crowned-Cranes, or a close Northern Giraffe.
 Watch for Lion and Black Rhino among the herds of Impala and gazelles.
 In areas of large Yellow-barked Acacia trees, the 'fever tree' of the early explorers, we may encounter our first mixed species flock, perhaps including Mountain Gray Woodpecker, Black Cuckooshrike, Yellow-breasted Apalis, White-bellied Tit, Chinspot Batis, and Scarlet-chested Sunbird.
-Elsewhere on the drive possibilities are Helmeted Guineafowl, White-backed Vulture, Crowned and Blacksmith lapwings, Striped, Gray-headed, and Malachite kingfishers, Pale Whiteeye, Superb Starling, Long-tailed Shrike, Red-billed Firefinch, and Purple Grenadier.
+Elsewhere on the drive possibilities are Helmeted Guineafowl, White-backed Vulture, Crowned and Blacksmith lapwings, Striped, Gray-headed, and Malachite kingfishers, Pale White-eye, Superb Starling, Long-tailed Shrike, Red-billed Firefinch, and Purple Grenadier.
 We'll return to our Nairobi hotel in the late afternoon.
 Night at The Residences at Karen Country Club, Nairobi.

-Day 4, Tue, 5 Mar.
+Day 4, Tue, 3 Mar.
 To Tanzania.
 Today is largely a travel day, but well over half of the distance we need to cover is now just a short flight away.
-We'll begin by flying from Nairobi to Arusha (gateway to the Serengeti) and then depending on our time of arrival, either have lunch in town or take a picnic and head towards Gibb's Farm.
+We'll begin by flying from Nairobi to Arusha (gateway to the Serengeti) and then depending on our time of arrival, either have lunch in town or take a picnic and head towards Plantation Lodge (or Gibb's Farm).

 Most of the landscape will be through semi-arid bush country, crossed here and there with dry river beds, and later, as we climb the western wall of the Great Rift Valley, a steep rocky escarpment.
-We hope to get to "Gibbs," as it's locally called, with time for some afternoon birding, but along the way we'll undoudtedly make stops as we perhaps encounter Eastern Chanting-Goshawk, White-bellied Go-away Bird, Rufous-crowned Roller, Red-fronted Barbet, Banded Parisoma, Red-faced Crombec, Spotted Morning-Thrush, Red-throated Tit, Slate-colored Boubou, White-bellied Canary, and Green-winged Pytilia.
-A final pause along the way will be a view point overlooking Lake Manyara, where with luck Black-headed Heron, Yellow-billed Stork, and Pink-backed Pelican will be nesting right beside the road.
-Night at Gibb's Farm.
+We hope to get to Plantation Lodge (or Gibb's Farm), with time for some afternoon birding, but along the way we'll undoudtedly make stops as we perhaps encounter Eastern Chanting-Goshawk, White-bellied Go-away Bird, Rufous-crowned Roller, Red-fronted Barbet, Banded Parisoma, Red-faced Crombec, Spotted Morning-Thrush, Red-throated Tit, Slate-colored Boubou, White-bellied Canary, and Green-winged Pytilia.
+Night at Plantation Lodge (or Gibb's Farm), near Karatu.